 Environment:

-• The Ubuntu host in the LAN needs to pull images using Docker, not the local machine.
+- An Ubuntu host in the local area network needs to pull Docker images, not the local machine

-If pulling images with Docker on the local machine, just enable tun mode in Clash.
+If the local machine's Docker pulls images, just enable the tun mode in Clash.

 sudo vi /etc/docker/daemon.json

-Add the following content, using the official mirror
+Add the following content to use the official image:

 {